 I could describe this show if Sansa Stark from Game of Thrones were the main character.
 Domina tells the story of Livia Drusilla, the mighty wife of the Roman emperor Augustus Caesar.
 After the assassination of Julius Ceaser, Livia must play the game and fight to survive.

 Romans loved their gladiator fights.
-However, this enslaved Gladiator was Spartacus, and he wants his freedom and wife back.
+However, this enslaved gladiator was Spartacus, and he wants his freedom and wife back.
 After countless betrayals and killings, Spartacus vows to make Rome tremble.
-This Sword-and-sandal series takes us to the Spartacus war, where a significant slave rebellion was fought against the Roman Empire.
+This Sword-and-sandal series takes us to the slave rebellion against the Roman Empire.

 Like Valhalla, Spartacus does contain historical figures.
-The main character, Spartacus, is based on a historical sword fighting legend who was once an accomplished military leader.
+The main character, Spartacus, is based on a historical huge swordsman who was once an accomplished military leader.
 This series is three mini-series put into one long series.
 The timeline is season 2, season 1, and season 3.
 This is due to production delays as the first lead Andy Whitfield was ill.

 Nevertheless, Whitfield and his replacement Liam McIntyre play the role of a fed-up enslaved person Gladiator.
 Some scenes are heart-breaking such as Sura’s death.
 Spoiler*: These make it so satisfying when Spartacus gets his vengeance.
 It says something that after ten years, this series still holds up.
 The set is still beautiful.
 The fights and executions are brutal.